-The Commission staff reviewed 69 preliminary plats and certified survey maps in the Southeastern Wisconsin Region in 2003.
-The Commission staff expects to review an estimated 55 to 60 preliminary plats and certified survey maps during 2004.
+The Commission staff reviewed 59 preliminary plats in the Southeastern Wisconsin Region in 2004.
+The Commission staff expects to review an estimated 55 to 60 preliminary plats and certified survey maps during 2005.

 Local units of government are advised whether or not submitted applications for subdivisions or land divisions are in conformance with, and serve to implement, regional, watershed, and district plans or plan elements prepared and adopted or under preparation by the Commission.